How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 A good starting point for any successful email marketing campaign is the subject line, which is crucial in getting people to open and click on your emails.
 Like the headline on your blog post, an email subject line has to get attention so people want to go further.

-You only have a few words to make an impression.
+You only have a few words to make an impression, so your email subject line length is critical.
 Campaign Monitor’s data shows that most subject lines range from 41 to 50 characters.
 Even less of your subject line shows on mobile screens, so putting the most important parts at the start is wise.

 email subject line length

-• Adding personalization, such as including people’s names in the subject line, can keep them more engaged.
+• Adding personalization, such as including people’s names in the subject line, can keep users more engaged.

 • Avoiding spam trigger words, so your emails make it to the inbox.